 With Medicare Part C, you can choose from numerous private health insurance plans.

 Under Medicare Advantage, beneficiaries may choose from a number of private health plans, which include the following:

-- Health maintenance organization (HMO) plans that require you to go to doctors, other health care providers, or hospitals on the plan’s list, except in an emergency.
+- Health maintenance organization (HMO) plans — HMOs require you to go to doctors, other health care providers, or hospitals that are on the plan’s list, except in an emergency.
 You may also need to get a referral from your primary care doctor to see a specialist.

-- Preferred provider organizations (PPOs) that allow the use of doctors and hospitals outside the plan network for an extra out-of-pocket cost.
+- Preferred provider organizations (PPOs) — PPOs allow the use of doctors and hospitals outside the plan network for an extra out-of-pocket cost.

-- Private fee-for-service plans (PFFSs), which are a Medicare-approved private health insurance plan for which Medicare pays part of the cost.
+- Private fee-for-service plans (PFFSs) — These are Medicare-approved private health insurance plans for which Medicare pays part of the cost.
 The plan determines how much it will pay doctors, other health care providers, and hospitals, and how much you must pay when you get care.

-- Special needs plans (SNPs), which limit membership to people with specific diseases or characteristics.
-The plan tailors benefits, provider choices, and drug formularies to best meet the specific needs of the groups they serve.
+- Special needs plans (SNPs) — SNPs limit membership to people with specific diseases or characteristics.
+The plan tailors benefits, provider choices, and drug formularies (the list of drugs it covers) to best meet the specific needs of the groups they serve.

-- Medical savings account (MSA) plans, which allow you to join a high-deductible plan and also set up a special medical savings account with a bank the plan selects.
+- Medical savings account (MSA) plans — With this type of plan, you can join a high-deductible plan and also set up a special medical savings account with a bank that the plan selects.
 Medicare then gives the plan an amount of money each year for your health care, and the plan deposits some money into your account.
-You can use the money in your account to pay your health care costs, including health care costs that aren’t covered by Medicare.
+You can use the money in your account to pay your health care costs, including health care costs not covered by Medicare.
 Money left in your account at the end of the year stays in the account and may be used for health care costs in future years.